 Not many second year students are in a position to start a multi-million dollar charity.
-But when Ilan visited our “effective altruism” community in Oxford, he discovered an opportunity to start a new charity doing research into the most effective ways to end factory farming.
+But when Ilan visited the “effective altruism” community in Oxford, he discovered an opportunity to start a nonprofit doing research into the most effective ways to end factory farming.

 If Ilan had just handed out business cards at networking conferences, this would have probably never happened.
 And this illustrates what many people miss about networking: the value of joining a great community.

-In this article, we’ll explain how our community can help, and how to get involved.
+In this article, we’ll explain how our community can help and how to get involved.

 Table of Contents